 If your key file is encrypted, you will be asked for the password.
-Type in your password and your server should start.
+Type in your password to start your server.

 Point your Web browser to your server's home page.
 The URL to access your secure Web server will look like this: